SuSonicTH/nullboard/README.md

 * default font 'maven Pro'
 * shows links by default (not only on ctrl click)
 * replaces our jira keys A4A1-12345 with a clickable link to jira
-* "add Items" option on the board to add multiple, LineFeed separated items, to a new board named MotuBan <timestamp>.
+* "Add new Board from Jira..." option on the to create a new board with the default columns ad add multiple, LineFeed separated items, to a the board. the new board is named MotUban <timestamp>.

 screenshot:
 ![Nullboard](images/motuban.png)